api-platform/docs/core/bootstrap.md

-# Bootstraping the core library
+# Bootstrapping the Core Library

 You may want to run a minimal version of API Platform.
 This one file runs API Platform (without GraphQL, Eloquent, Doctrine MongoDB...).
 It requires the following Composer packages: